touch2shop/cassandra-elasticsearch-sync/README.md

 ### Optimistic Concurrency Control

 Currently, no [Optimistic Concurrency Control](http://en.wikipedia.org/wiki/Optimistic_concurrency_control) is implemented, neither on Cassandra or Elasticsearch.
 This means that data can get corrupted if updated between a read and a save.

-However, this is a planned feature.
+Although this feature is not implemented, it is easy to add it on both databases.

+From the Cassandra end we can use [lightweight transactions](https://www.datastax.com/documentation/cassandra/2.0/cassandra/dml/dml_about_transactions_c.html) to implement Optimistic Concurrency Control:

+        UPDATE example.product
+        SET name = 'Apple 15-inch MacBook Pro', price = 1999.99
+        WHERE id = 'cbbeec5c-5861-464e-9308-0457cad56a77'
+        IF timestamp = 1427228258871

+If the `timestamp` field was changed after the read and before the update, the update will not be applied.

 Elasticsearch has built-in Optimistic Concurrency Control support through a `_version` field.
 It also allows us to use [a timestamp from another database](http://www.elastic.co/guide/en/elasticsearch/guide/master/optimistic-concurrency-control.html#_using_versions_from_an_external_system) as its version control.